skhidrapure/bikesharing/README.md

 The above Top 10 start & end time locations & the Bottom 10 start & end time locations visualizations is a very good data for analyzing the data.
 This visualization helps the investors to help forsee the time slots & areas for bike repairs or inventory.
 It also gives the details where the bikes need to present or how many bikes need to be present in these regions/locations to meet the customers demand.

-## Summary
-There were a total of 2,344,224 bike rides in August 2019.
-From the results we can see that 1,900,359 users are Subscribers and there were 443,865 Customers riding.
-A peak number of riders rented a bike for 5 to 6 hours, the largest number being male.
-There are two peak periods every weekday that align with traditional business hours beginning and ending (around 8a.m. and 5p.m.) and at the same location.
-There seems to be no correlation to gender demands for bikes during peak hours.
 TABLEAU PUBLIC URL
 https://public.tableau.com/app/profile/shweta7357/viz/DESMOINESBIKE-SHARINGANALYSIS/Story1?publish=yes